1990 Nissan R32 GTR Group E Falken B12Hr

 - Direct assistance - via race team personnel and parts - by the 1991 and 1992 Group N1 “Super Taikyu” Championship winning Falken / OHTSU tyres team from Japan.

 - Retained by OHTSU tyres, for Falken Tyres promotional work in Australia.

 After a whirlwind first few years, the GT-R’s life became much more conventional following the 1993 Bathurst 12 Hour.
 She was to become a humble promotional car, for Falken Tyres Australia.
 She went from Falken Tyre dealership, to dealership, all over Eastern Australia.
 In about 2004, a turbo failed and Falken Tyres decided it was no longer a “cool” promo car and it was put up for private sale, via its tyre distributors.
 It was snapped up by a young Brendan Kennedy, who was to be 11268’s first private owner.
 Mr Kennedy cherished the car for 10 years and always knew, despite some knockers, that he owned a very special piece of Australian motoring history.
-An R34 GT-R engine was installed to replace the very tired R32 engine (this original engine, in pieces, is however included with the car) In 2014, the second private owner, Chris Bowden, AKA Me, purchased the car from Mr Kennedy and the very original GT-R underwent a sympathetic mechanical restoration, only where needed, which included:
+An R34 GT-R engine was installed to replace a very tired R32 engine (this engine is a replacement from period, it's in pieces and included with the car, minus the head.)
+In 2014, the second private owner, Chris Bowden, AKA Me, purchased the car from Mr Kennedy and the very original GT-R underwent a sympathetic mechanical restoration, only where needed, which included: